alessiobar/Bachelor-Thesis/README.md

 2) Three Random Forests and three Support Vector Machines models were built for predicting song’s rank, tuning the hyperparameters using GridSearchCV and selecting the best one in terms of performance.

-For the implementation please refer to `Thesis_Notebook.ipynb`.
+For the actual implementation please refer to `Thesis_Notebook.ipynb`.

 ## Results